Generalized Attracting Horseshoes and Chaotic Strange Attractors: Applications to the H e non and Lozi Maps

+As both of these minima exceed one, and we can ignore the behavior along $x=0$ owing to the fact that it has Lebesgue measure zero, the map is expanding along the horseshoe.
+It remains to prove that the map is contracting transverse to the horseshoe.
+The vertical direction should be avoided because $L$ maps small vertical line segments to the left and right of the $y$-axis into horizontal line segments.
+However, any near vertical (singular) foliation can be used.
+In this regards, a simple calculation along the lines of those above shows that

+whenever $75^{o}\leq\theta\leq105^{0}$, which verifies the transverse contraction of the map $L.$ Thus, it follows from Theorem \ref{thm2} that the theorem is proved for $(\alpha,\beta)=(1.7,0.5)$.
+Therefore, owing to the local continuous dependence on of all the key features used in the proof such as the position and type of the fixed point $p$ and the vertices of the trapping triangle $Q$, the desired result follows, which completes the proof. \end{proof}

 The above theorems provide a great deal of information about the long-term dynamics of the H\'{e}non and Lozi maps, which when combined with Cvitanovi\'{c}'s pruning techniques and kneading theory such as in \cite{Cvit1,Cvit2,Ish} ought to reveal a great deal about the nature of the iterates of the mappings.
 In this regard, see also \cite{DN}.
+We note that it appears that the above theorems for the H\'{e}non and Lozi maps can also be proved using rank one theory, possibly with minor modifications.
+However, the rather obvious extensions to higher dimensional maps of these results, which can be proved using an analogous combination of geometric and analytic tools, \ are not directly amenable to rank one theory verification.